Your Guide to Kids’ Water Safety

 Expert Source: Jessica Box

 If one thing can bring on a wave of anxiety, it’s an unattended young child near water.
 The heartbreaking truth is that accidental drownings occur more frequently than expected.
 In fact, the World Health Organization (WHO) says drowning is the third-leading cause of death by unintentional injury worldwide (or 7% of all injury-related deaths).
-For kids specifically, the American Academy of Pediatrics (AAP) says drowning is the leading cause of death in children between the ages of 1 and 4 years old, and it is the second-leading cause of unintentional injury death in children between 5 and 14 years old, according to the Centers for Disease Control and Prevention (CDC).
+For kids specifically, the American Academy of Pediatrics (AAP) says drowning is the leading cause of death in children between the ages of 1 and 4 years old.
+It is the second-leading cause of unintentional injury death in children between 5 and 14 years old, according to the Centers for Disease Control and Prevention (CDC).
+Additionally, in 2024, the U.S. Consumer Product Safety Commission (CPSC) reported that fatal drownings in children under 15 years old increased by 12% between 2020 and 2021 (the most recent year with data).

 Given just how prevalent the threat of drowning is, it’s essential that parents and caregivers are well-informed of common water hazards as well as what steps they can take to prevent accidents.